-This position has been filled.
 Are you a college student looking for a part-time job during the school year?
-Wildsight is looking for a Communications & Development Intern to work with us during the school year in our Kimberley office.
-You’ll be working with our Communications & Development Manager, and the rest of the Wildsight … Continued
+Wildsight is looking for a Communications Intern to work with us during the school year in our Kimberley office.
+You’ll be working with our Communications & Development Manager, and the rest of the Wildsight team in Kimberley and throughout the Kootenays, … Continued

 This year, the Kimberley Farmers’ Market has put together a Waste Wise Station (WWS) to help minimize the amount of waste generated by our market.
 We have been sending compost to the Open Gate Garden, and recyclable materials are washed, sorted and directed to the Yellow Bin Program.
 Our goal with the WWS is to … Continued

 The Kimberley Open Gate Garden is located on Rotary Dr. behind the Aquatic Centre, and it is ALWAYS OPEN.
 Stop by and enjoy local fresh produce, expand your gardening knowledge and find a safe space to learn and grow.
 The garden is open to anyone at any time and has everything you need stored on site.
 Our shed is … Continued